MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 For each sales quote request, the sales order agent adds a "task" in the "Tasks" view for tracking, reviewing, and processing the quote into an order.
 A task can consist of multiple steps that make up a timeline of the entire process.

-Learn more about the steps in the process in [Understand the general flow](sales-order-agent.md#understand-the-general-flow).

-## View sales order agent task timeline
+## View sales order agent task timeline of steps

-To view the steps that a task has gone through chronologically, click the task in the Tasks view or select **...** (More options) > **Show Details**.
+From **Tasks** view, you can view the details of each step of task, in chronological order.
+Click on the task or select **...** (More options) > **Show Details**.

 ## Review a step

 Your intervention is required for various steps in the process of creating a sale order, for example:

 - Review and confirm incoming email requests for sales quotes from customers.
-- Review and confirm the sales quote and outgoing email created by the sales order agent for the customer.
+- Review and confirm the sales quotes and order, along with outgoing emails created by the sales order agent for the customer.
-- Provide assistance to the sales order agent for resolving a problem.
+- Provide assistance to the sales order agent for fixing a problem.

 Steps requiring your intervention are listed under **Needs Attention** in the Tasks view.
 To review a step:

-1. On the step, select … (More options) > Review.
+1. On the step, select **...** (More options) > **Review**.

-   The Tasks view switches to display the Review pane, and the Agent Task Message window opens to display the contents of the incoming or outgoing email.
+   The **Tasks** view switches to the **Review** pane, and the Agent Task Message window opens to display the contents of the incoming or outgoing email.
-1. Review the contents of the email and make changes as needed.
+1. Review the contents of the email.
+If you want to continue with the process, go to the next step.
+If you want to cancel, and make changes as n
-1. When you’re satisfied with the content, select Confirm on in the Review pane.
+1. When you're satisfied with the content and want the process to continue, select **Confirm** on in the **Review** pane.

 After confirming the step, the sales order agent moves the task on for more processing.
 After some time, a new notification appears on the sales order agent badge.
 Follow the same flow to verify and approve the results.